 In this tutorial, we will show you how to install Apache ZooKeeper on CentOS 7 server.
-For those of you who didn’t know, Zookeeper is brief is a distributed state manager that may be employed by many clusters to keep state across its clusters.
+For those of you who didn’t know, Zookeeper is brief is a distributed state manager that may be employed by many clusters to keep the state across its clusters.
 Like HBase can utilize Zookeeper to keep state across its own set of clusters without having to have cluster country within it.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Apache ZooKeeper on the CentOS 7 server.
+I will show you the step-by-step installation of Apache ZooKeeper on the CentOS 7 server.